prathambongale/prathambongale/README.md

   <li>The Godfather Novel by Mario Puzo</li>
   <li>The Future Is Faster Than You Think: How Converging Technologies Are Transforming Business, Industries, and Our Lives Book by Peter Diamandis and Steven Kotler</li>
   <li>No Rules Rules: Netflix and the Culture of Reinvention Book by Erin Meyer and Reed Hastings</li>
+  <li>The Everything Store: Jeff Bezos and the Age of Amazon Book by Brad Stone</li>
 </ul>